 Organisations must comply with the Child Safe Standards that have been introduced as part of the Victorian Government's response to the Betrayal of Trust Inquiry.
 These are compulsory minimum standards under the Child Wellbeing and Safety Act 2005 that apply to organisations that provide services for children.
 The standards help ensure the safety of children.
 Organisations must also comply with the Reportable conduct scheme requirements that came into effect on 1 July 2017.
 For more information go to Commission for Children and Young People.

-The Act exempts a range of people from the Check including teachers registered with the Victorian Institute of Teaching (VIT) as teachers have already been screened.
-The exemptions are designed to reduce the administrative burden particularly on voluntary organisations using the Check.
+The Working with Children Act 2005 (the Act) exempts a range of people from the Check who are already subject to rigorous screening processes as part of their professions.
+This includes Victoria Police officers, Australian Federal Police (AFP) officers and teachers registered with the Victorian Institute of Teaching (VIT).
+These exemptions are designed to reduce administrative burden, particularly on voluntary organisations using the Check.

 - Your Check is valid for five years, unless it is suspended or revoked.

 - You do not need to apply for a new Check when you work for another organisation.
 However, you must notify the Department of Justice and Regulation of any change within 21 days.

 - The Check is a rigorous assessment of an applicant’s criminal records and any professional conduct determinations or findings, preventing those who pose an unjustifiable risk to children from working with or caring for them.